theteknocat/drupal-updater/README.md

 * Fully automated updates for multiple sites
 * Option to automatically commit and push to a git repository
-* Automatic download and backup of production database
+* Automatic download of production database (if a drush alias is present)
+* Backup of database prior to updates
 * Function to rollback and re-run updates for testing
 * Detailed summary of updates that can be used for the git commit
 * Option to send email notifications (including the detailed summary)